-- Listens to the voices of a community that have been historically erased
+- Listen to the voices of a community that has been historically erased

-- Showcases the community, be it in the workplace, in social spaces or just in your personal lives.
+- Showcase those communities, be it in the workplace, in social spaces or just in your personal lives

 Stonewall | BAME Voices